AirSial: Fleet development

 AirSial initially signed an agreement to lease three Airbus A320-200 aircraft from AerCap.

 On 30 March 2022, AirSial announced an agreement with BOC Aviation for two more Airbus A320-200 aircraft on lease.

+In 2024, AirSial leased a 737-800 from Tailwind Airlines.
+It was returned to them in 2025.

+In November 2025, AirSial wet-leased an Airbus A330-200 from Maltese charter airline called Hi Fly Malta.
+The aircraft was later returned to HiFly Malta.

-In early September 2025, AirSial signed another agreement with Dubai-based lessor Dubai Aerospace Enterprise for another 2 A320-200.
+In early September 2025, AirSial signed another agreement with Dubai-based lessor Dubai Aerospace Enterprise for another two A320-200 aircraft.

 Interior

 Each Airbus A320 is fitted with a basic 3x3 layout in an all economy configuration, and has 180 seats.